lvgl/lvgl/docs/get-started/pc-simulator.md

 # Simulator on PC

-You can try out the LVGL **using only your PC** (i.e. without any development boards).
-The LVGL will run on a simulator environment on the PC where anyone can write and experiment the real LVGL applications.
+You can try out LVGL **using only your PC** (i.e. without any development boards).
+LVGL will run on a simulator environment on the PC where anyone can write and experiment the real LVGL applications.

-Simulator on the PC have the following advantages:
+Using the simulator on the PC has the following advantages:
-- Hardware independent - Write a code, run it on the PC and see the result on the PC monitor.
+- Hardware independent - Write code, run it on the PC and see the result on the PC monitor.
-- Cross-platform - Any Windows, Linux or OSX PC can run the PC simulator.
+- Cross-platform - Any Windows, Linux or MacOS system can run the PC simulator.
 - Portability - the written code is portable, which means you can simply copy it when using an embedded hardware.
 - Easy Validation - The simulator is also very useful to report bugs because it means common platform for every user.
-So it's a good idea to reproduce a bug in simulator and use the code snippet in the [Forum](https://forum.lvgl.io).
+So it's a good idea to reproduce a bug in the simulator and use the code snippet in the [Forum](https://forum.lvgl.io).

 ## Select an IDE